 \section{Motivating Case Study: Secondary School Enrollment Rates}

-The UNESCO Institute for Statistics collects internationally comparable data on education indicators on an annual basis for all countries of the world, based largely on survey and administrative data \citep{UNESCO}.
-The World Bank combines this education data with population data from the United Nations Population Division to create estimates of two types of enrollment rates: the Net Enrollment Rate (NER) and the Gross Enrollment Ratio (GER) \citep{WorldBank}.
+The UNESCO Institute for Statistics collects internationally comparable data on education indicators on an annual basis for all countries of the world, based largely on survey and administrative data (\cite{UNESCO}).
+The World Bank combines this education data with population data from the United Nations Population Division to create estimates of two types of enrollment rates: the Net Enrollment Rate (NER) and the Gross Enrollment Ratio (GER) (\cite{WorldBank}).
 We focus on secondary school enrollment.
 NER is the ratio of children of official secondary school age who are enrolled in secondary school to the population of official secondary school age children.
 NER is bounded between 0\% and 100\% and both the numerator and denominator reflect children of official secondary school age.
 GER is the ratio of total enrollment in secondary school, regardless of age, to the population of official secondary school age children.
 The numerator and denominator for GER potentially represent different populations, where children who are not of official secondary school age can be counted in the numerator but not in the denominator.
-Thus, GER can be greater than 100\% if children who are enrolled in secondary school are not of official school age.
-The two measures of enrollment are subject to the boundary NER $\leq$ GER and have a strong nonlinear relationship that can be well-approximated by a piecewise linear function.
+Thus, GER can be greater than 100\% if children who are enrolled in school are not of official school age.
+The two measures of enrollment have a strong nonlinear relationship and are subject to the boundary NER $\leq$ GER.